md81544/level_designer/README.md

 Press Cmd-S to 'save' (it currently just outputs to stdout, which is fine for either copy/pasting or piping from the terminal).

 Press "Q" to quit (or just close the window).
 Currently "Q" has a confirmation dialog, but closing the window does not.
-That's a TODO.

 * Confirmation dialog on window close